veronikakontos/TravelDestination/README.md

 Room for improvement:
 - CSS Responsiveness
 > Aesthetic design and ease of use across a variety of device screen sizes
-- CSS File Organization
-> Potentially allocate a CSS file for each HTML template page

 <br>

 <br>